FOUNDATION OBRAS

 Rob Monaghan (Ireland) made an impressive video of an as impressive performance by Phyllis Olwande (Denmark).
 The video has been presented as part of a land art installation in Ireland.

-The artist’s couple Dan and Trish Scott realized a series of projects, assuming that the abandoned marble quarries were not the result of recent industrial activities, by are the remains of temples of an ancient civilization.
+The artist’s couple Dan and Trish Scott realized a series of projects, assuming that the abandoned marble quarries were not the result of recent industrial activities, but are the remains of temples of an ancient civilization.
 They collected artifacts that they feel support their hypothesis, reconstructed instruments, wrote a scientific essay under the pseudonym of Dr Rosa Ramm, and gave at the end of their residency a press conference to present their findings.

 A wonderful video showing the archeological excavations is on http://www.trishscott.org/marmaros.html